 Based on the advantages and disadvantages mentioned above, it is clear that progressive web apps and native apps serve different business purposes.
 Store owners should be consistent with their goals and take their resources into consideration when deciding which is the best fit for their online business.

 Choose PWA if:

-- You want to integrate a simple but useful add-on to your site to improve the user experience: PWAs enable you to engage with users through push notifications while do not require download.
+- You want to integrate a simple but useful add-on to your site to improve the user experience.
+PWAs enable you to engage with users through push notifications while not requiring downloads.

-- You have limited time and financial resources: PWA is a suitable option as it takes only several weeks to months to develop to build.
-The development cost is also affordable for small and medium businesses, ranging from 500$ and depending on the selected solution.
+- You have limited time and financial resources.
+PWA is a suitable option as it takes only several weeks to months to develop to build.
+The development cost is also affordable for small and medium businesses, starting from 500$ and depending on the selected solution.